Meet the Team

 Research Assistants

-• Sydney Kendall
+Sydney Kendall (She/her)

 My name is Sydney and I am a third-year psychology student working as a research assistant in the Mood Research Lab.
 I am a part of a team exploring the relationship between childhood maltreatment and depression.
 I have a keen interest in clinical psychology and I look forward to advancing my knowledge in a laboratory environment!